Marfan syndrome / Hereditary Aortic Disease Center

 Marfan Syndrome and Hereditary Aortic Disease Center aims to provide world-class aortic surgery and family unit treatment and management to patients through information exchange and close consultation with various clinical departments.

-Thoracic aorta aneurysm is a disease in which the aorta enlarges like a balloon.
-The number of patients by year in Korea is 1,434 in 2010, 2,869 in 2015, and 4,192 in 2020, doubling every 5 years.
-The problem is that 20% to 25% patients are caused by hereditary thoracic aorta aneurysm.
-In fact, as the diagnosis of aortic disease increases, the diagnosis of patients with hereditary aortic disease is also increasing.
-For example, according to data from the Health Insurance Review and Assessment Service, the number of patients with Marfan syndrome, a typical hereditary aortic disease, is increasing every year.
+A thoracic aorta aneurysm is a disease in which the aorta enlarges like a balloon.
+In Korea, 1,434 patients the number of thoracic aortic aneurysm cases was in 2010, 2,869 in 2015, and 4,192 in 2020, and the number of patients is doubling every five years.
+Among these cases, 20-25% are caused by hereditary thoracic aortic aneurysms.
+In fact, as the number of aortic disease diagnoses increases, the number of hereditary aortic diseases is also increasing.
+For example, according to data from the Health Insurance Review and Assessment Service, the number of patients with Marfan syndrome, one of the representative hereditary aortic diseases, continues to increase every year.

 Marfan syndrome has the longest history and the most representative hereditary aortic disease.
 It was first reported in 1896, and it wasn’t until a century later in 1991, that the FBN1 gene abnormality was identified as the cause of Marfan syndrome by molecular genetic technology.
 Since then, with the new revision of diagnostic standards in 2010, genetic testing has become a new axis of diagnostic standards.